The-Trademark-Factory/thetrademarkfactory/content/pages/services.md

       <p>Contrary to what most people think, trademark registration is
-      jurisdictional, meaning <strong>trademarks must be registered in each and every country where you want to use it.</strong> When you expand your goods or services to overseas markets, safeguarding your brand in those regions becomes crucial.</p><p>Australia is a member of the Madrid Protocol which is an international trademark registration system allowing you to register your brand in up to 118 countries under a single application.</p><p>This streamlined approach eliminates the need for filing trademark applications in each country separately making it more cost effective and efficient.
-Also our Australian lawyers file the application from Australia for you.</p>
+      jurisdictional, meaning <strong>trademarks must be registered in each and every country where you want to use it.</strong> When you expand your goods and/or services to overseas markets, safeguarding your brand in those regions becomes crucial.</p><p>Australia is a member of the Madrid Protocol which is an international trademark registration system allowing you to register your brand in up to 114 countries under a single application.</p><p>This streamlined approach eliminates the need for filing trademark applications in each country separately making it more cost effective and efficient.
+Also, our Australian lawyers file the application from Australia for you.</p>
     button:
+      title_button: Enquire about International trademarks
+      url:
       title:
-      url:
     media:
       content:
       image: /upload/img-international-trademark.svg